-The City of Barrie has one salt storage facility and one sand storage building.
-The salt storage facility has the capacity to store approximately 15,000 tonnes of salt and 100 tonnes of treated salt, 24 vehicles, all brine production and pumping equipment, two 30,000 litre double walled storage tanks for brine and two organic liquid tanks.
-The sand storage building can accommodate approximately 3,500 tonnes of sand/salt mix.
+The City of Barrie currently has one salt storage facility with the capacity to store approximately 15,000 tonnes of salt and 100 tonnes of treated salt, 24 vehicles, all brine production and pumping equipment, two 30,000 litre double walled storage tanks for brine and two organic liquid tanks.
 Having all materials under cover and on an impermeable base limits the amount of salt that can escape to the environment due to wind and storm water runoff.